 The primary loan shall be fully amortized and have a term "all due and payable" in no fewer than 30 years.
 There shall not be a balloon payment due before the maturity date of the Program loan.
-The Primary Lender may not require as a condition of the loan agreement the payment of private mortgage insurance.

 D. IMPOUND ACCOUNT